IkeHasAPlan/The-Board/README.md

 ## Overview

-**The Board** is a full-stack repair ticket management platform developed for Columbia Computer Center as a capstone project by Isaac Rivera.
+**The Board** is a full-stack repair ticket management platform developed for Columbia Computer Center as a capstone project by Isaac Rivera, Ashton Wooster, Bryson Allen, Michael Forness, and Gideon Masters.

 Originally created to replace a paper-based workflow, The Board streamlines technician coordination, ticket tracking, event logging, repair status management, and administrative reporting through an intuitive touchscreen interface designed specifically for computer repair environments.